A topic from the subject of Experimentation in Chemistry.

 Key Points

-• Read and understand the Material Safety Data Sheet (MSDS) for all chemicals used.
+• Read and understand the Safety Data Sheet (SDS) for all chemicals used.
+(MSDS is outdated; SDS is the current standard.)

 • Never enter the laboratory without proper supervision.